 So, to recap James’s top tips on caring for our guitars in the humidity:

-- Guitars want to be at the 45-55% humidity range.
-Anything above or below can potentially cause damage which cost a lot to repair.
+- Guitars want to be in the 45-55% humidity range.
+Anything above or below can potentially cause damage which costs a lot to repair.

 - Acoustic guitars are more susceptible to humidity damage.